code-and-effect/effective_datatables/README.md

   def bulk_approve
     @posts = Post.where(id: params[:ids])

     # You should probably write this inside a transaction.
-This code is just for example.
+This is just an example.
     begin
       @posts.each { |post| post.approve! }
     rescue => e